Aircraft Orders Jump, But Boeing 737 Max Grounding Could Trim U.S. Growth

 Despite that strong demand, shipments of commercial planes fell slightly during the month, dipping 0.4%.
 Boeing halted deliveries of its popular 737 Max jets in mid-March.
 The planes have been grounded worldwide following two deadly crashes within five months.

-Boeing has also scaled back production of the Max jets indefinitely, as it works to modify an anti-stall system that's been implicated in the crashes.
+Boeing has also scaled back production of the Max jets indefinitely, as it works to modify an anti-stall system that has been implicated in the crashes.
 In mid-April, Boeing announced it would produce 42 Max jets each month, down from 52 before the decision.

 Boeing said Wednesday that its earnings in the first quarter fell to $2.1 billion, down 13% from the same period a year ago.